FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getaconference"></a>
 # **GetAConference**
-> ConferenceResult GetAConference (string accountId, string conferenceId)
+> ConferenceResult GetAConference (string conferenceId)

 Get a Conference